From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate

 \subsection{Augmented echo chambers}

-In the last section, we obtained two echo chambers, $\mathcal{E}_B$ and $\mathcal{E}_S$, that, combined, cover a small minority ($17.4 \pm 9.9 \%$) of the whole retweeting population because we only consider the leading users, $\topusers^\Delta(t)$, instead of the set of high-impact users, $\topusers(t)$.
-However, we can inspect the audiences of the remaining high-impact users and evaluate if they have a clear ideological position based on $\mathcal{E}_B$ and $\mathcal{E}_S$.
-To do so, we design an \textit{ideology score}, similar to \cite{del2017mapping}, that determines if the audience of a high-impact user is biased towards being believers, skeptics, or neither of the both.
-We compute the ideology score, $s_i$, for each high-impact user $i$ as follows
+In the previous section, we identified two echo chambers: the climate believers chamber ($\mathcal{E}_B$) and the climate skeptics chamber ($\mathcal{E}_S$).
+Together, these represent only a small portion of the retweeting population ($17.4 \pm 9.9 \%$), since they consider only the leading users, $\topusers^\Delta(t)$, and exclude the broader set of high-impact users, $\topusers(t)$.
+To further explore ideological alignment, we analyze the audiences of other high-impact users and assess whether they lean toward either ideological group based on $\mathcal{E}_B$ and $\mathcal{E}_S$.

+To do this, we introduce an \textit{ideology score}, similar to that in \cite{del2017mapping}, which measures whether the audience of a high-impact user is predominantly composed of believers, skeptics, or neither.
+We compute the ideology score $s_i$ of high-impact user $i$ as